AdobeDocs/express-add-ons/src/pages/add-ons.md

 ### Import from anywhere.

-Enable users to drag and drop any image or video asset to a page.
+Enable users to drag and drop any image or video asset to a document.

 - [Learn more](https://adobe.io)